open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 A codelist field can be paired with a ``xDetails`` string field, which can be used for:

 -  Free text details on the codelist value
--  A more detailed set of classifications from a publisher’s systems
+-  A more detailed set of classifications from a publisher's systems

 Use of ``xDetails`` fields can help increase acceptance of a closed codelist.

-For example, a jurisdiction may have five procurement procedures, named A, B, C, D and E. The ``procurementMethod`` field uses a closed codelist (‘open’, ‘selective’, ‘limited’, ‘direct’) to which its procedures should be mapped.
+For example, a jurisdiction may have five procurement procedures, named A, B, C, D and E. The ``procurementMethod`` field uses a closed codelist ('open', 'selective', 'limited', 'direct') to which its procedures should be mapped.
 The ``procurementMethodDetails`` field then allows the jurisdiction to publish the original names of its procedures.

 Additional array
 ~~~~~~~~~~~~~~~~